umdxrclub/xrc-prev-website/README.md

 ## Building Locally

+I would recommend that you make sure things build and look fine locally before committing a significant change.
+Here is how you might want to establish an environment for doing that:
 * Clone repo on computer
 * Ensure that npm is installed on the computer
 * npm i